Candida Auris for Healthcare Providers

 When should laboratories and healthcare providers suspect C. auris?

 C. auris can be misidentified as a number of different organisms when using traditional biochemical methods for yeast identification.
-Information on laboratory diagnosis including how C. auris can be misidentified and when C. auris should be suspected is available on the CDC website: Candida auris Interim Recommendations for Healthcare Facilities and Laboratories.
+Information on laboratory diagnosis including how C. auris can be misidentified and when C. auris should be suspected is available on the CDC's Identification of Candida auris webpage.

 How can the spread of C. auris be prevented?

-• Meticulous attention to infection prevention and control, including good hand hygiene (either hand washing with soap and water or hand sanitizing with an alcohol-based hand sanitizer), proper selection, use, and disposal of personal protective equipment, and appropriate and effective environmental cleaning and disinfection are keys to prevention.
+• Meticulous attention to infection prevention and control, including good hand hygiene (either hand sanitizing with an alcohol-based hand sanitizer or hand washing with soap and water), proper selection, use, and disposal of personal protective equipment, and appropriate and effective environmental cleaning and disinfection are keys to prevention.

 • Key CDC recommendations are summarized below along with additional NYSDOH recommendations.